choux130/myblog/plan.md

 ### Website
 * **Editing**
-  * How I set up this Jekyll Website
   * Set up a Wordpress website in your local computer
   * Make the local Wordpress website become live
 * **Drafting**